-Brick is a warm, durable and low maintenance material which has a distinct personality that can give your kitchen a unique flavor.
-It provides you with many of the characteristics of natural stone, including a strong hard surface that is long-lasting and not easy to damage.
-At the same time, brick flooring also presents a number of concerns in the kitchen, and may not be suitable for all applications.
+Brick is a warm, durable, and low-maintenance material that has a distinct personality that can give your kitchen a unique flavor.
+It offers many of the same characteristics of natural stone, being a strong, hard surface that is long-lasting and not easy to damage.
+At the same time, brick flooring also presents a number of concerns in the kitchen, and it may not be suitable for all applications.

 Water Concerns With Brick Kitchen Floors

 The biggest problem you will encounter having a brick floor in a kitchen is that it is fairly porous, meaning if you spill water, it can penetrate down into the brick and cause damage to the subfloor below.
 If colorful liquids are spilled on untreated brick, they can leave stains deep in the material.

 The solution to this is to use a high-quality sealing agent to protect the surface of the bricks by creating an invisible layer over its pores.
-This will wear down over time, and a brick sealer will need to be reapplied every 6-12 months depending on the level of the traffic in the kitchen.
-You can also use a brick waxing agent which will create a shiny sheen over the floor, however, this will also sacrifice much of the traction of the material.
+Sealers wear down over time and must be reapplied every 6 to 12 months, depending on the amount of traffic in the kitchen.
+You can also use a brick waxing agent, which will create a shiny sheen over the floor.
+However, wax can be slick, negating much of the natural traction of a brick surface.

 Brick Kitchen Flooring Design Options

 There is something that is just homey about a brick floor.
-It instantly makes you think of a warm roaring hearth or the wafting of aromatic flavors drifting from a brick oven.
-This makes it a lovely material statement in a kitchen.
-But brick is much more than just a series of red rectangles placed in a row, and there are actually a variety of design options that are available to you.
+It can make you think of hearth in front of a roaring fire or the wafting of aromatic flavors drifting from a brick oven—the perfect touch for a kitchen.
+And as a design tool, brick can be much more than a series of red rectangles placed in straight rows.
+There are actually a variety of design options that are available to you.

-Brick has a natural traction that will tend to grip feet, even when its surface is wet.
-This is enhanced by the texture of the grout lines running through the floor.
-If you choose to use a wax treatment on your pavers then you are going to sacrifice a significant amount of that traction, which can turn into a slippage issue in a damp kitchen.
+Brick typically has a roughness that provides traction underfoot, even when the floor gets wet.
+This is enhanced by the sandy texture of the grout lines running between the bricks throughout the floor.
+If you choose to use a wax treatment on a brick floor, you may have to sacrifice a significant amount of that traction, which can turn into a slippage issue in a damp kitchen.

-As long as you maintain the sealant on the bricks which will keep them water tight and safe, taking care of the floor should be relatively easy.
-Most spills should bead up on the surface, and regular maintenance will simply require regular sweeping or mopping to remove small dust and particles.
+As long as you maintain the sealant on the bricks to keep them water- and stain-resistant, regular maintenance of the floor should be relatively easy.
+Most spills should bead up on the surface, and daily upkeep will simply require sweeping or mopping to remove small dust and particles.